JockDaRock/snorty_mcsnort_face/README.md

 This is my attempt (Proof of Concept) to run a small foot print version of a Snort Container Based off of a Python:Alpine container image.

+>Update: Added support for RESTful API for snort rules.
+To use the API, please refer to the POSTMAN collection in this repo.
+I will update the instructions on this page soon.

 >Disclaimer: This is still early stages.
 So if you have any suggestions, problems, or requests you would like to see.
 Please let me know!

 There is a little bit of configuration required, but is fairly minimal and should get you going pretty quick.